 In this file, Create an Enum Environment and give the same cases as given in settings bundle value array.

-we’ll access the value from UserDefaults, and create an object of Environment enum and than we can use it in out project any where.
+we’ll access the value from UserDefaults, and create an object of Environment enum and then we can use it in out project any where.

 Hiding Settings bundle for Release:

 When you application is ready to launch to App Store, this type of preferences are not so appropriate to be visible.
 To remove it, you can use a Shell Script, adding a new Build Phase of type “Run Script”, past the below code in the script :